 - gochugaru - the star of the show and adds the spice!
 It also adds a hint of smokiness and a slight hint of sweetness.
-There isn't a great substitution for gochugaru, but see the "substitution" section below for some ideas
+There isn't a great substitution for gochugaru other than gochujang.
+See the "substitution" section below for some ideas.

 - minced garlic - the minced garlic adds a lot of flavor and pulls it all together for the perfect taste.

 - green onions - for garnishing and add a little flavor and texture.